kinchungwong/richtoy_textonly/src0/collections/tuple_table_int_int_multimap.md

 The separation, as well as the decision not to provide an ```__len__()``` method, is intended to prevent the conflicting expectations on these two views.

+### Code implementation of the IntIntMultimap

+An initial code draft was proven to be inadequate and inconsistent.
+Unit test failures revealed that the two views require different behaviors, and cannot be implemented on the object itself.
+Instead, views (proxies) must be used.

+To simplify the two-views proof-of-concept, it is decided that the singleton optimization (for keys that are only mapped to one value, an ```int``` is used instead of a ```set[int]```) will not be implemented, at least initially.